 - Power cost

 Power in Australia is more expensive than in many other parts of the world.
-South Australia and New South Wales have the highest mean household electricity prices (37.62c/kWh and 27.56c/kWh respectively).
-According to Canstar, the average electricity usage rates per kWh across Australia is more than 20 cents per kWh.
+South Australia and New South Wales have the highest mean household electricity prices (37.62c/kWh and 27.56c/kWh, respectively).
+According to Canstar, the average electricity usage rate per kWh across Australia is more than 20 cents per kWh.

-As unlocking Bitcoin blocks continues to gain difficulty, the financial reward halves every 210,000 blocks.
-Even if you could pick up cheaper second hand hardware, you will be competing against major players who have dedicated mining centres filled with ASIC miners.
+As unlocking Bitcoin blocks continue to gain difficulty, the financial reward halves every 210,000 blocks.
+Even if you could pick up cheaper second-hand hardware, you will be competing against major players who have dedicated mining centres filled with ASIC miners.
 Factoring in their cheaper electricity costs, mining bitcoin as an individual in Australia is no longer feasible.

 Another key feature of the cryptocurrency is that the only way that new Bitcoin is produced is via a complex process called “mining”.

 Bitcoin mining is a process of completing complex calculations known as hashes.